Aller au contenu

 Resources for Session 5

-First you should have a look at the DBpedia Classes dataset based on Wikipedia articles.
+The dataset of interest is called DBpedia Classes, and is based on Wikipedia articles.
 It is a kaggle dataset and a popular baseline for text classification tasks.

 1